 James O’Callaghan is Professor of Architectural Glass.
 The Chair of Architectural Glass deals with glass in a wider context, both in the built environment and in building envelopes.
 It is about pushing the boundaries of materiality, performance, form, energy, and the aesthetics of architectural glass.

 “Architectural Glass is a wide area of expertise with a holistic approach to glass.
 This includes structural glass, but also questions on how we can create smarter building envelopes and how we can develop our knowledge of glass.
 Even though glass has been in existence for over 4500 years, we still need a better understanding of how glass works as a product.
 I want to explore how it can and will evolve,” tells O’Callaghan.
-The Chair of Architectural Glass is part of the Glass & Transparency Research Group, where several key themes are developed.
+The Chair of Architectural Glass is part of the <link en architecture-and-the-built-environment about-the-faculty departments architectural-engineering-and-technology organisation chairs structural-design glass-transparency-research-group>Glass & Transparency Research Group, where several key themes are developed.
 Prototypes of cast glass bricks, thin glass, glass sandwich panels, and a glass swing show how the material glass can still be further explored.

 Simultaneously, the question arises how glass informs architecture, and vice versa.
 How will architecture use glass, how will new forms and technologies be adopted?
 “From new ideas and processes, architecture will be shaped differently.
 This, in turn, will inspire further steps.
 I envision the Chair of Architecture to become a platform to push this and explore the possibilities of Architectural Glass,” explains O’Callaghan.